The Conspiracy Money Machine: Uncovering Telegram's Conspiracy Channels and their Profit Model: Introduction

 \item \textbf{Conspiracy Monetization.} Finally, we identify the potential strategies that conspiracy theorists can employ to generate revenue from the subscribers of Telegram channels.
-We find that the most popular approaches involve affiliate programs, donations, and crowdfunding campaigns.
-We discover more than 132K URLs linked to donation platforms and 31K URLs related to crowdfunding campaigns.
-Quantifying the amount of money raised with projects sponsored by conspiracy channels, we discovered that they amassed a total of \$90M donated by over 985K backers.
+We find that the most popular approaches involve donations, crowdfunding campaigns, and affiliate programs.
+We discover 123K URLs linked to donation platforms and more than 24K URLs related to crowdfunding campaigns.
+Quantifying the amount of money raised with projects sponsored by conspiracy channels, we discovered that they amassed almost \$71M donated by over 906K backers.

 \end{itemize}